• Skip to content

 (Persons <18 yrs)

-Between 2014 and 2017, the percentage uptake of vaccinations among children in care in Hull was comparable to England, but has since fallen substantially in Hull between 2017 and 2021.
+Between 2013/14 and 2016/17, the percentage uptake of vaccinations among looked after children in Hull was comparable to or better than England, but has since fallen substantially in Hull between 2016/17 and 2020/21 reaching a low of 51% for 2020/21.
+A decrease for 2020/21 might have been expected due to the COVID-19 pandemic, but the percentages for England and the region were not affected greatly.

 Compared with benchmark